machingclee/machingclee.github.io/static/media/475-linux-kernel-fundamentals-4-websocket.de4a4cc7.md

 | TCP connection teardown | Immediately after response | Only on `close()` or FIN/RST |
 | Kernel "awareness" of protocol | None — just TCP bytes | None — just TCP bytes |

-The kernel does not know or care whether the bytes flowing through a `SOCK_STREAM` socket represent HTTP/1.1, WebSocket frames, gRPC, or raw binary.
+The kernel does not know or care whether the bytes that flow through a `SOCK_STREAM` socket represent HTTP/1.1, WebSocket frames, gRPC, or raw binary.
 Every layer from `tcp_v4_rcv` down to `copy_to_user` is shared.
 The protocol interpretation is exclusively a user-space concern.

 ### Terminate a WebSocket Connection